IndexOfNull/BadgerBot/README.md

 *  **db_ping_interval**:
 `Default: 14400`
-How often should we ping the database before it
+How often should we ping the database (just running `SELECT 1`) before it kills our connection for inactivity.
+Set this to `0` to disable.

 *  **privileged_intents**:
 `Default: ["members"]`